browserengineering/book/book/graphics.md

 A web browser doesn't just download a web page; it also has to show that page to the user.
-In the twenty-first century, that means a graphical application.[^1] So in this chapter we'll equip our browser with a graphical user interface.
+In the twenty-first century, that means a graphical application.[^text-browsers] So in this chapter we'll equip our browser with a graphical user interface.

 [^1]: There are some obscure text-based browsers: I used `w3m` as my